Big-Life-Lab/recodeflow/README.md

 ## What is `recodeflow`?

-`recodeflow` transforms variables from multiple data sets into harmonize variables.
+`recodeflow` recodes variables from multiple data sets into harmonize variables.

-`recodeflow` has basic functions and templates required to define, transform, and harmonize variables for any dataset.
+`recodeflow` has basic functions and templates required to define, recode, and harmonize variables for any dataset.

 ## Why should I use `recodeflow`?

-`recodeflow` helps you recode multiple categories variables.
-Functions such as `sjmisc::rec()`, `dplyr:recode` work well for when you need to recode just a few variables. `recodeflow` uses the same approach to help recode many variables.
-Uses include harmonizing two or more similar databases or data collections systems where variables and variables categories change.
+Recoding and cleaning your data is typically the most time consuming step of your project.
+Existing functions such as `sjmisc::rec()` and `dplyr:recode()` work well but they are limited to recoding one variable at a time.

+The `recodeflow` package takes data cleaning and recoding one step further:

+-`recodeflow` allows you to recode multiple variables at the same time, and -`recodeflow` allows you to harmonize variables across similar databases even when the variables and variables' categories change,

-Transforming and cleaning your data is typically the most time consuming step of your project.
-Even projects with a small number of variable recoding can use `recodeflow` to reduce the time for recoding variables, reducing errors, helping you document the recode process, and ensure your new variables have labels and other metadata.
+`recodeflow` also helps to reduce errors, document the recode process, and ensures your new variables have labels and other metadata.

-Let's walk through an example.

-Each year, Canadians complete a survey, and the data is collected.
-The data is coded.
-You, a scientist, want to use data from the 10 surveys to answer two research questions **but there's a catch:**

-At the survey level:

--   Not every survey question was asked each year.
--   The survey answers changed from year to year.

-At the data level:

--   Questions are not coded the same from year to year (e.g., variable names differ)
--   Answers are not coded the same from year to year (e.g., height is coded in meters in some years and feet in other years)

-The data is messy!
-You start the timely and detailed process of cleaning and transforming the data.
-You think "there must be a better way."

-That's where `recodeflow` comes to the rescue.

-With `recodeflow` you can clean and transform your entire dataset with a few lines of code.
-Even better, once you have defined your variables you have variable sheets you can reuse or share with colleagues - saving you even more time down the line.
+Even if your project has a few variables,`recodeflow` can save you time.

 ## How does `recodeflow` work?

-Use templates `variable_sheet` and `variable_details` to list your variables, and state how to transform the each variable.
+Use the worksheets `variables` and `variable_details` to list your variables, and state how to recode the each variable.

-Once your variables are defined, use `recodeflow` functions to clean and transform your data.
-The main `recodeflow` function is `rec_with_table` which transforms variables within you dataset(s) based on how you've defined the variable in `variable_sheet` and `variable_details`.
+Once your variables are defined, use `recodeflow` functions to clean and recode your data.
+The main `recodeflow` function is `rec_with_table` which recodes variables within you dataset(s) based on how you've defined the variable in the worksheets `variables` and `variable_details`.

-## What's does the `recodeflow` package include?
+## What's included in `recodeflow`?

 The `recodeflow` package includes:

--   **functions** required to clean and transform variables.
+-   **functions** required to clean and recode variables.

--   **templates:**
+-   **worksheets:**

-    -   **`variable_sheet`** a list of variables to transform, and
+    -   **`variables`** a list of variables to recode, and
-    -   **`variable_details`** mapping of variables across datasets and a list of instructions for transforming variables.
+    -   **`variable_details`** mapping of variables across datasets and a list of instructions for recoding variables.

 We've also created the following documentation, to help you understand `recodeflow`:

--   **how to guides** examples of how to use `recodeflow` and adapt `recodeflow` for your dataset
+-   **how to guides** examples of how to use `recodeflow` and adapt `recodeflow` for your dataset,
--   **articles** that describe package elements (e.g., variable_sheet) in detail
+-   **articles** that describe package elements (e.g., variables) in detail,
--   **references** that describe all `recodeflow` functions
+-   **references** that describe all `recodeflow` functions, and
 -   **example data** to demonstrate `recodeflow` functions and templates.

 ## Where is `recodeflow` used?

 Currently `recodeflow` is used in packages that harmonize health surveys and health administrative databases.

--   `cchsflow` is a package that harmonizes variables across cycles of the Canadian Community Health Survey (CCHS). cchsflow is (published)[<https://big-life-lab.github.io/cchsflow/index.html>]. -`raiflow` is a package that will harmonize variables within the Resident Assessments Instruments (RAI) from various sources: Canada's Continuing Care Reporting System (CCRS), and Ontario's Resident Assessment Instrutment for Home Care (RAI-HC). `raiflow` is currently underdevelopment.
+- `cchsflow` is a package that harmonizes variables across cycles of the Canadian Community Health Survey (CCHS). cchsflow is (published)[<https://big-life-lab.github.io/cchsflow/index.html>].

+- `raiflow` is a package that will harmonize variables within the Resident Assessments Instruments (RAI) from various sources: Canada's Continuing Care Reporting System (CCRS), and Ontario's Resident Assessment Instrutment for Home Care (RAI-HC). `raiflow` is currently underdevelopment.

 # Roadmap